Stratospheric plane begins test flights

 An experimental stratospheric solar plane has begun its first test flights in Payerne in western Switzerland.
 Eco-adventurer Raphael Domjan talks to swissinfo.ch about the challenges ahead as he prepares for his flight to the edge of space.

-On Wednesday SolarStratosexternal link, a sleek 8.5-metre-long solar-powered plane with wings covered with 22 square metres (237 square feet) of solar panels, officially got off the ground at Payerne aerodrome.
-After a series of roll tests – running the two-seater aircraft at increasing speeds – the plane, flown by test pilot Klaus Plasa, completed its first flight up to XXX metres.
+On Friday SolarStratosexternal link, a sleek 8.5-metre-long solar-powered plane with wings covered with 22 square metres (237 square feet) of solar panels, officially got off the ground at Payerne aerodrome.

+After a series of roll tests – running the two-seater aircraft at increasing speeds – the plane completed its first flight that lasted seven minutes up to an altitude of 300 metres.
+Test pilot Damian Hischier landed safely and returned the plane to the hanger, under Domjan's watchful eye.

+"On the whole it went well.
+Obviously there will be small things that need adjusting," Domjan told the Swiss News Agency on Friday.

 By the end of next year, the Swiss adventurer and project leader hopes to fly the solar plane up into the icy stratosphere to 25,000 m above the Earth – three times the height of Mount Everest – which would represent a historical first for a solar plane fitted with electric engines.